madsci1016/Sparkfun-MP3-Player-Shield-Arduino-Library/ReadME.txt

 *    0.5 added skipTo() and related functions to skip around in track
 *    0.6 fixed for Arduino Mega use by calling SDfatlib properly.
 *           Blame Nathan for bad implentation of SDFatlib
+*    0.7 added functions to read track title,artist,album
+*         fixed silly use of static where it shouldn't have been
 *
 *
 *